dotnet/docs/docs/core/tutorials/top-level-templates.md

 ### Use the old program style in Visual Studio

-When you create a new console project in Visual Studio, you're prompted with a dropdown box that identifies which target framework you want your to use.
-Change that value to **5.0** and then and then edit the project file to change it back to **6.0**.
+When you create a new console project in Visual Studio, you're prompted with a dropdown box that identifies which target framework you want to use.
+Change that value to **5.0**.
+After the project is created, edit the project file to change it back to **6.0**.

 01. When you create a new project, the setup steps will navigate to the **Additional information** setup page.
-Once on this page, change the framework setting from **.NET 6.0** to **.NET 5.0**, and then press the **Create** button.
+On this page, change the framework setting from **.NET 6.0** to **.NET 5.0**, and then select the **Create** button.

     :::image type="content" source="media/top-level-templates/vs-additional-information.png" alt-text="Visual Studio select the target .NET Framework 5.0":::